Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-88-the-turning-gears.md

 Good-bye hugs, then.
 Josh was even nice enough to shove some essentials into Alex’s backpack before the security team inevitably showed up knocking, fronted by the man in charge, Cole.

 “Alex,” he glanced at Josh and Ramsey, gave them a nod.
-“There’s been---”
+“There’s been - ”

 “Yeah, yeah.
 Tell me on the way.”
 Alex shoved his feet into his favorite pair of sandals, found a clean t-shirt from his laundry basket, and stretched it over himself as best as he could, still shower-wet.
 “You’ll make sure nobody bothers my friends, right?”